sandeepse3/CodeInspires/README.md

 <br> who | tee file1 | sort	# Total number of users logged into the server

 ### I/O Redirection & Piping
-<br> 	UNIX has keyboard as Standard Input device denoted by 0
+UNIX has keyboard as Standard Input device denoted by 0
 <br> 	Display unit is the Standard Output device denoted by 1
 <br> 	Display unit is the Standard Error device denoted by 2
 <br> I/O can be redirected using ‘<‘ &  ‘>’